 We can help if a licensed premises is disturbing you.
 In the first instance, we can give advice and warning but if there is a statutory noise nuisance we will serve a notice on the premises (under the Environmental Protection Act 1990).

 If appropriate, we will pass on information about the premises to the council’s licensing committee by way of a review of the licence.
 Members of the public may also request a licence review.
-See the advice on the Guidance for Interested parties: Applying for a Review page.
+See the advice on our comment on an alcohol licence page.

 The Enforcement Response team control the working hours of building sites and building contractors where noisy activities are taking place.
 We try to ensure that noisy building work is restricted to the following hours:

 - Noisy building work should not take place on Sundays or Bank holidays

 Builders that undertake noisy work outside of these hours may be liable for prosecution and a fine of up to £5,000 where a notice has been previously served under the Control of Pollution Act 1974.

 These restrictions do not apply to emergency domestic or road works such as power failures/gas leaks/water leaks etc.

 The Enforcement Response Team will give special consideration to DIY noise and may permit DIY activities to take place beyond the contractor’s hours outlined above.